 Ministry of Urban Planning

-After exhausting all the aforementioned steps and obtaining the recommendation to allocate a plot of land as a place of worship, an application is submitted to the Minister of Urban Planning and Public Utilities accompanied by recommendations from the aforementioned authorities.
+After exhausting all the steps mentioned above and obtaining the recommendation to allocate a plot of land as a place of worship, an application is submitted to the Minister of Urban Planning and Public Utilities accompanied by recommendations from the mentioned above authorities.
 Accordingly, the Minister has the authority of the allocation in accordance with (Article 42, Paragraph C) of the Urban Planning and Lands Disposal Act of 1994, which states that: (Taking into consideration not to prejudice the provisions of Article (45), the Minister may allocate plots at his own discretion in planned and defined lands as follows: